• Skip to primary navigation

 Follow me on Facebook and Twitter!

-Today’s post is a part of a fun STEM and STEAM series going on this month hosted by my friend Anne at Left Brain Craft Brain.
+Today’s post is a part of a fun STEAM series going on this month hosted by Left Brain Craft Brain.
 Be sure to drop by her blog to learn more about this awesome 28 day series full of fun activities for kids to try at home or at school!

 28 Days of STEM and STEAM Activities for Kids